sb-mig/sb-mig/README.md

 Options:
-  -V, --version                                               output the version number -s, --sync                                                  Sync provided components from schema with -S, --sync-all                                              Sync all components from schema with -g, --all-components-groups                                 Get all component groups -c, --components-group <components-group-name>              Get single components group by name
+  -V, --version                                               output the version number -s, --sync                                                  Sync provided components from schema with -x, --ext                                                   Use only with --sync, By default sync with *.sb.js extension -S, --sync-all                                              Sync all components from schema with -g, --all-components-groups                                 Get all component groups -c, --components-group <components-group-name>              Get single components group by name